piku235/JungiThemeBundle/Resources/doc/theme-tags.md

 }
 ```

-For the `$systems` argument you can provide for e.g. iOS, AndroidOS, WindowsPhoneOS, etc. or leave it empty which means
+For the `$systems` argument you can provide e.g. iOS, AndroidOS, WindowsPhoneOS, etc. or leave it empty which means
 that all operating systems will be matched.
 The full list of supported operating systems you can find
 [here](https://github.com/serbanghita/Mobile-Detect/blob/master/Mobile_Detect.json) under "os" entry.